 North Street, Keighley, West Yorkshire

-Important as an early church by Pugin (albeit that his early works were often rather dull), and in the vanguard of the emerging Gothic revival.
+Important as an early church by A. W. N. Pugin (albeit that his early works were often rather dull), and in the vanguard of the emerging Gothic revival.
 Pugin’s church was retained and turned around when the church was more than doubled in size in 1906-7 by Edward Simpson.
 Important also for its richly finished interior of 1908-15.

-Before 1835 Catholics in Keighley had to walk some 8 or 10 miles over the moor to Myddleton Lodge at Ilkley to hear Mass.
-There was a brief time during the 1820s when a French emigrant priest said Mass in Keighley, but in 1835 a permanent mission was set up in the town and an upper room in Queen Street used.
+Before 1835 Catholics in Keighley had to walk over the moor to Myddleton Lodge at Ilkley to attend Mass.
+There was a brief time during the 1820s when a French emigre priest said Mass in Keighley, but in 1835 a permanent mission was set up in the town and an upper room in Queen Street used.
 The land on North Street was purchased from the Duke of Devonshire in 1838 and the presbytery built (it has a date stone of 1838).
 The church was opened on 21 November 1840 and is one of the first churches by A. W. N. Pugin, then heading the Gothic revival in England, and was illustrated in his Present State of Ecclesiastical Architecture in England.
 It was described in Kelly’s Directory as ‘by far the handsomest building in Yorkshire’.
-Building had not been straightforward as in December 1839 the unfinished belfry collapsed into the nave.
+Building had not been straightforward, as in December 1839 the unfinished belfry collapsed into the nave.
 By 1886 there were plans to enlarge the church but funds did not permit this for twenty years when, on 30 June 1906, the foundation stone for the extension was laid.
 The architect for the enlargement was Edward Simpson of Bradford and the enlarged church opened on 24 September 1907.
-The church was doubled in size and turned around so that Pugin’s sanctuary became the entrance and Pugin’s west wall was taken down and the church extended westward with transepts and a much larger sanctuary (with side chapels) facing west.
+The church was doubled in size and turned around so that Pugin’s sanctuary became the entrance and his west wall taken down and the church extended westward with transepts and a much larger sanctuary (with side chapels) facing west.
 The presbytery was linked to the church at the same time.

 The church has the altar facing west but in this section all references will be to conventional orientation, i.e. as if the church faced east (as Pugin’s original church did).